papis/papis/doc/source/default-settings.rst

     ``fzf-extra-flags`` and include the colors in the :confval:`header-format` as ``ansi`` escape sequences.

-    The papis format string is given the additional variable ``c`` which contains the package ``colorama`` in it.
+    The Papis format string is given the additional variable ``c`` which contains the package ``colorama`` in it.
 Refer to the ``colorama`` `documentation <https://github.com/tartley/colorama/blob/master/colorama/ansi.py#L49>`__.
     to see which colors are available.
 For instance, if you want the title in